StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-manipulation/CREATE_PIPE.md

 ### db_name

-The name of the database to which the pipe belongs.
+The unique name of the database to which the pipe belongs.

+> **NOTICE**
+>
+> Each pipe belongs to a specific database.
+If you drop the database to which a pipe belongs, the pipe is deleted along with the database, and cannot be recovered even if the database is recovered.

 ### pipe_name